· · ·

 Serving Meatloaf with Scalloped Potatoes and Green Beans

 I’ve been making this recipe for years.
-Ever since my husband and I married, which is now over 30 years.
+Ever since my husband and I married, which is now 35 years.
 It may even have been a family recipe.
 It’s been so long ago, I don’t even remember.

 It’s now one of our middle daughter’s favorite dishes to make for her new husband.
 Which I think is very sweet.